roxywasiak/company-management-system/README.md

 # company-management-system

- view and manage the departments, roles, and employees in my company to organise a business
+view and manage the departments, roles, and employees in my company to organize a business